microsoft/AzureLTIAssessmentApp/docs/EDUCATOR_GUIDE.md

 ![questionbank](../images/questionbank.jpg)

-* Now you can add a name of the new question banks and add optional description.
+* Now you can add a name of the new question bank and add optional description.
 Click **Create** when you are ready.

 ![createquestionbank](../images/createquestionbank.jpg)